keu/docs/astro/cli/astro-deployment-variable-update.md

 For a given Deployment on Astro, use `astro deployment variable update` to update the value of an existing environment variable via the Astro CLI.
 To do so, you can either:

-- Manually enter a new key value pair for an existing key directly in the command.
+- Manually enter a new `key=value` pair for an existing key directly in the command.
 - Modify the value of one or more environment variables in a `.env` file and load that file with `--load`.

 This command is functionally identical to editing and saving the value of an existing environment variable via the Cloud UI.
 For more information on environment variables, see [Set environment variables on Astro](environment-variables.md).